habibshahid2013/MERNSTACKTEST/README.md

 ## MERN STACK TESTER APPLICATION ##

-- Devloped the backend of the application
+- Developed the backend of the application
-- Started by setting up express
+- Had to set up MongoDB and register first
+- Once registration was completed I followed the steps below to initiate teh backend of the Web Application.
+    {Will need to update this file later}

 Terminal Commands
 1. Mkdir "File" (Name the file whatever you choose)